 Though the quality is poor, the variety is surprisingly good.
 This is what you will find:

 - Té Negro - Black tea that is much weaker than tea ought to be.
-It doesn't come with milk; try adding it and it will cease to even vaguely resemble tea anymore
+You can request milk to improve the taste.

 - Té Verde - Green tea